pruthvi247/learningAndThinking/js-learnings/joshcomeau-css-course/02-RenderingLogic.md

 But, don't give up hope!
 Modern CSS has provided a **shiny new way** to solve this problem.
 ## Overflow: clip

-Over the past few months, a new `overflow` value has been landing in browsers:
+#ImportantPoint Over the past few months, a new `overflow` value has been landing in browsers:
 `overflow: clip` works quite a bit like `overflow: hidden`, _but it doesn't create a scroll container_.
 Essentially, it acts the way most developers think `overflow: hidden` _should_ work.
 It trims off any overflow, in one or both directions.

 **We can solve our problem using this property:**